rpnlatex v1.4.2

 • _ Manipulate subexpressions with dissect mode.

-• : Insert uppercase Greek letters.
+• ; : Create Greek letters.

-• @ Insert calligraphic-style uppercase letters: \mathcal{ABCDE}
+• @ Create calligraphic-style uppercase letters: \mathcal{ABCDE}

-• & Insert script-style uppercase letters: \mathscr{ABCDE}
+• & Create script-style uppercase letters: \mathscr{ABCDE}

-• % Insert blackboard-style uppercase letters: \mathbb{ABCDE}
+• % Create blackboard-style uppercase letters: \mathbb{ABCDE}

 • $ Change configuration settings.